singularityware/singularityware.github.io/pages/docs/user-docs/docs-bootstrap.md

  - **Token**: Sometimes the Docker API (depending on version?) requires an authorization token which is generated on the fly.
 Toggle this with a `yes` or `no` here.

-### Bootstrap sections:
+## Bootstrap sections:
 Once the `Bootstrap` module has completed, the sections are identified and utilized if present.
-The following sections are supported in the bootstrap definition, and integrated during the bootstrap process in the following order:
+The following sections are supported in the bootstrap definition, and integrated during the bootstrap process:

 #### %setup
 This section blob is a Bourne shell scriptlet which will be executed on the host outside the container during bootstrap.
 The path to the container is accessible from within the running scriptlet environment via the variable `$SINGULARITY_ROOTFS`.
 For example, consider the following scriptlet: